The sleep that doesn't restore

 - Elevated nighttime cortisol — unregulated stress keeps the sympathetic system active, hindering depth.

 Each of these factors is addressable when identified.
 What is missing, in general, is someone with the time to map them.
+In a fifteen-minute consultation, none of this comes up.

 The most underestimated intervention